 We feel fortunate to serve Lee County, Charlotte, Hendry and Collier and plenty of great folks in Florida since establishing our full-service plumbing company in 2000.
 We’ve been lucky to solve many different plumbing problems at a variety of building types – some needing standard solutions, some innovative.

-Lee County Plumbing & Well Service LLC has performed plumbing work for year-round residents, real estate agents (residential and commercial), office parks, motels and hotels, commercial property managers, Airbnb leases, property flippers, snowbirds and spring training visitors.
+Lee County Plumbing & Well Service has performed plumbing work for year-round residents, real estate agents (residential and commercial), office parks, motels and hotels, commercial property managers, Airbnb leases, property flippers, snowbirds and spring training visitors.

 We live in a beautiful part of the planet that treats us all year to warm temps and cleansing thundershowers.
 There’s a uniqueness to maintaining a Florida home or property that the rest of the country doesn’t have to contend with – sand traps, pool water, salamanders.
 Sometimes emergencies and disasters strike even the most prepared homeowner.